IsabellaVel/reflections/Your Own Adventure/Travels/travels.md

 When you want to find something new or a new meaning to your life, the best way to find yourself is to travel.
-You can find a frind to join you or you can also take your dog with you.
+You can find a friend to join you or you can also take your dog with you.
 Many times just jumping into the car and trying a new route will be enough to keep you inspired.
 Otherwise, your dog will be fun enough too, if not barking too much in the car.
+Travel is always about something new, so treat yourself to this.

 [A Travel Worth Noting](../wonderful_time_travel/wonderful-time.md)